Moshe Weinberger: Path in Judaism

-Noting that religious Jews may follow the letter of the law without feeling its inner joy or a personal connection with God, Rabbi Weinberger preaches the basic tenets of Chassidus to rekindle excitement and joy in Jewish observance.
+Noting that many religious Jews may follow the letter of the law without feeling its inner joy or a personal connection with God, Rabbi Weinberger preaches the basic tenets of Chassidus to rekindle excitement and joy in Jewish observance.
 He places a strong emphasis on the path of ahava and not yirah in a person's personal relationship with God.
 He strongly encourages the learning of penimius hatorah and chassidus for people of all ages, and believes that it is an extremely important component of one developing his relationship with God.
-He also encourages the path of hisbodedus in which a person speaks to God in their own words with strong feelings outside of the context of the three time daily traditional jewish prayer services.
+He also encourages the path of hisbodedus in which a person speaks to God in their own words with strong feelings outside of the context of the three time daily traditional Jewish prayer services.

 Rabbi Weinberger has been noted as "one of this generation's leading teachers of Chassidus".
 His teachings derive from a wide range of sources across the hashkafic board of Judaism, including the Baal Shem Tov, Ramchal, Rebbe Nachman of Breslov, Chabad, and Izbica, Peshischa as well as from the Vilna Gaon, Rav Tzadok HaKohen, and Rabbi Avraham Yitzchok HaKohen Kook, among others.
 He also teaches works that were previously unavailable to the English-speaking public, such as the works of the Bilvavi Mishkan Evneh, and others To date, he has recorded over 5,000 lectures on Chasidic thought and philosophy.

 Positions on Controversial Matters

-Rabbi Weinberger has been involved in some controversies over his years of service as a Rabbinical leader, at times disagreeing with some Rabbanim in the litvish and sephardic jewish orthodox community who disagree with his hashkafic views on certain matters.
+Rabbi Weinberger has been involved in some controversies over his years of service as a Rabbinical leader, at times disagreeing with some Rabbanim in the litvish and sephardic Jewish orthodox community who disagree with his hashkafic views on certain matters.

 Pittsburgh Massacre

 Background

-On October 27, 2018 as religious prayer services were underway in the conservative Tree of Life synagogue in Pittsburgh, Pennsylvania, a lone gunman entered the synagogue and began indiscriminately shooting a semi-automatic rifle killing 11 worshippers and injuring 7.
+On October 27, 2018, as religious prayer services were underway in the conservative Tree of Life synagogue in Pittsburgh, Pennsylvania, a lone gunman entered the synagogue and began indiscriminately shooting a semi-automatic rifle killing 11 worshippers and injuring 7.
 The attack was clearly recognized as of anti-semitic nature as shown from his social media posts before the attack and statements to the police after his arrest.
-In the aftermath, many leaders of the free world issued statements condemning the attacks, with the former United States President Donald J. Trump describing it as "pure evil".
+In the aftermath, many leaders of the free world issued statements condemning the attacks, with the then United States President Donald J. Trump describing it as "pure evil".
 Many communities, cities, and sports events held vigils, memorial ceremonies and moments of silence in respect to the victims who were killed.